Last Updated on

 San Francisco was one of our favorite cities during the American leg of our travels.
-The city is filled with life; it could take a lifetime to discover all of its secrets.
+The city is filled with life; and it would take a lifetime to discover all of its secrets.
 It could also take a big budget if you’re not careful.
 However, with a bit of planning, exploring the streets of San Fran doesn’t need to eat through your budget.
 If you are visiting the Bay area on a small budget, here are the Globetrottergirls tips on getting the most out of San Francisco on a shoestring, and the best free things to do in San Francisco.

 1. Take a free tour

-San Francisco offers some great walking tours with its voluntary guides (tips are welcome, of course) which have some incredible knowledge of their hometown which they are more than happy to share with you.
+San Francisco offers some great walking tours with enthusiastic guides who have some incredible knowledge of their hometown which they are more than happy to share with you.
 If you choose a tour in one of the less-known neighborhoods you are likely to find out much more about San Francisco than any guidebook can offer.
 The original free tour is one of the best free things to do in San Francisco because it covers most of the iconic landmarks and gives you a good overview of the city.
 Tours run daily, and are free, but reservations are required.
 Don’t forget to tip your guide!

 2. Walk the Golden Gate Bridge

-Walking the Golden Gate Bridge reveals how collosal this grand piece of architecture really is.
+Walking the Golden Gate Bridge reveals how colossal this grand piece of architecture really is.
 Looking 245 feet / 75 m down into the water or 500 feet / 152 m up to the top of the huge pillars will show you how tall the bridge actually is.
 And when you crossed the 1.7 miles long bridge you can enjoy the views of San Francisco from a big vista point before walking another 1.7 miles back.
 If you enjoy walking, this is a quintessential thing to do in San Francisco on a shoestring.